-Many people get discouraged when they wake up a see a foggy day.
+Many people get discouraged when they wake up and see a foggy day.
 Instead, it should be the perfect situation to drive you out of the house to take stunning pictures.

-Hopefully, after reading this article, you’ll get as pumped as I do about fog photography.
+Hopefully, after reading this article, you’ll get as pumped as I am about fog photography.